Vittoriaantonacci/web_project/README.md

 ## ➤ 🚀 Installation Guide

-This web app needs of this requirements:
+This web app needs this requirements:

 - PHP (version 8.2 or higher)
 - A web server (e.g. Apache)